 In some instances, players may have less flexibility at tribal casinos.
 Civil Law has little power on tribal land.
 Tribes will trespass or ban casino guests according to the tribe rules and its gaming commission.

 Casinos are private property.
 If they ask you to stop yelling the “F” word at the table, you need to do it.
-And if they expect you to wear a mask at all times, do that, too.
-It’s a free country, and you have a choice to visit another private casino property that doesn’t consider it important.
-You also have a right for those of you who are uncomfortable with those who won’t follow guidelines.
+And if they expect you to wear a mask at all times, you must do that, too.
+It’s a free country, and you have a choice to visit another private casino property that doesn’t consider mask protocols important.
+You also have a right to leave, talk to casino staff, and seek security help if you are uncomfortable with those who won’t follow guidelines.
 You have a right to let staff know.